mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 90 - Implementative Callback Events/readme.md

     {name}
   </li>

-// onItemSelected will be called just when a item was selected.
+// onItemSelected will be called just when an item was selected.
 KISS
 // Parent can decide what to do (or do nothing)
 // We defer the decision
 ```